borowsky333/cookbook/README.md

 ## What is Cookbook?

 Cookbook is a social network that lets users post and view recipes.
 All of the content in Cookbook is user generated.
 Cookbook is a .NET web application powered by Amazon AWS technologies.
+It works on desktop and mobile devices that have support for HTML5.

 ## Why use Cookbook?